Handling asynchronous responses from the Artificial Intelligence API

 Passing the webhook parameter in your requests

-Many endpoints in the Artificial Intelligence API take as input a query parameter called webhook.
-When you pass a URL to the API via this query parameter, the server will then transmit the results of the corresponding operation to the provided URL when the operation completes.
+Asynchronous endpoints in the Artificial Intelligence API set require a query parameter named webhook.
+When you pass a URL to the API via this query parameter, the server will then post the results of the corresponding asynchronous API call to the provided URL when the operation completes.
 This will allow the server to process the operation in the background without tying up resources in the process.

 Correlating requests and responses